PRESENTATIONS

 Leverhulme Trust Aural Diversity Research Doc Hub (LAURA)

-Supervisors: Main: Professor Ursula Hurley (Poetic Inquiry/Creative Literature)
+Supervisors: Main: Professor Ursula Hurley (Poetics/Creative Literature)

 Co-Supervisor: Dr. Pavel Prokopic (Experimental Film)